Quicksi-CLI/quicksi-templates/README.md

 Quicksi is built by developers, for developers.

-We welcome contributions of all kinds:
+We welcome contributions of all kinds.
+See what you can contribut in the [CONTRIBUTING] document.
-- new templates or starter
-- new tools
-- useful setup
-- even a single line of code
-- improvements to existing templates
-- bug fixes and optimizations
-- a template that you want to keep reusing like an auth template, payment template etc
-- an update on the main CLI [Quicksi](https://github.com/Quicksi-CLI/quicksiCLI)

-Please give this repo a star and share with the community
+Please give this repo a star and share with the community.

-See the [CONTRIBUTING] document.
 Thank you, [contributors]!

 [CONTRIBUTING]: CONTRIBUTING.md